Alfresco/docs-alfresco/enterprise-viewer/latest/using/index.md

 ##### Sticky Note

-The sticky note button is used when a sticky note needs to be added to a page.
+The **Sticky Note** button is used when a sticky note needs to be added to a page.
 Once the cursor is selected, the user can click anywhere on the page to add a sticky note.
 The sticky note will set its top left corner to where the user clicked, and an annotation dialog will pop up to allow the user to edit the text.
 The user can also use the Color Selection menu to change the color of the sticky note annotation:

 ![Img Txt]({% link enterprise-viewer/images/aev-annotations-interface-toolbar24.png %})